AssemblyScript/website/src/stdlib/typedarray.md

   Gets the last index where the specified value can be found in the array.
 Returns `-1` if not found.

 * ```ts
-  function map(
-    fn: (value: T, index: i32, self: TypedArray) => T ): TypedArray
+  function map(fn: (value: T, index: i32, self: TypedArray) => T): TypedArray
   ```
   Calls the specified function with every value of the array, returning a new array of the function's return values.

 * ```ts
   function reduce<U>(
-    fn: (acc: U, cur: T, idx: i32, src: Array) => U,
+    fn: (accumValue: U, currentValue T, index: i32, self: TypedArray) => U,
     initialValue: U
   ): U
   ```
   Calls the specified reducer function with each value of the array, resulting in a single return value.
-The respective previous reducer function's return value is remembered in `acc`, starting with `initialValue`, becoming the final return value in the process.
+The respective previous reducer function's return value is remembered in `accumValue`, starting with `initialValue`, becoming the final return value in the process.

 * ```ts
   function reduceRight<U>(
-    fn: (acc: U, cur: T, idx: i32, src: Array) => U,
+    fn: (accumValue: U, currentValue: T, index: i32, self: TypedArray) => U,
     initialValue: U
   ): U
   ```